The NHS recommends the best ways to help yourself stay well are to:

 - Spend time with the windows open to let in fresh air.

-- Arrange a comfortable space to sit, for example by a window where you can look out over a view of trees or the sky, or watch birds and other animals.
+- If you are working or studying at home arrange a comfortable space to sit, for example by a window where you can look out over a view of trees or the sky, or watch birds and other animals.

 There are lots of different ways that you can use your creative side and this can also help you relax.
 These include: